Janlorie/DataScienceMinor/Examples/Diagnostics of the Learning Process.md

 Jeroens lessons specifically taught me different views on the same subjects as coursera.
 These different views provided a broader understanding of the taught concepts, this did help in the learning process.

+## Communication
+The communication between project group peers was good.
+There were no limitations regarding communication.
+Everybody felt and was approachable and willing to share and or help progress the project.

+## Document Sharing
+The document sharing we set up was through sharepoint, with Word online as platform to edit documents.
+This was not a good experience and limited us a number of times where files got corrupted, working on the same document together was not possible as well as the layout not displaying properly across our computers.
+I would not use this service again.

 ## Conclusion
 The different sources of information and different types of tasks formed a well thought out process.
 All pieces were placed right, in my experience.